Gauche the Cellist (film): Production

 The film was produced independently by the small but long-established production company Oh!
 Production, which would go on to provide supporting animation for many films by Isao Takahata and Hayao Miyazaki.
 It was rare for such a small production company to undertake an entire feature film.

 Aside from the in-between animation team, most of the film was made by two artists: Takamura Mukuo drawing the backgrounds and Shunji Saida drawing all the key animation.
 The film's lead key animator, Shunji Saida, learned how to play the cello so that he could observe and authentically animate the finger movements of a cellist.
 Despite a relatively short runtime of 63 minutes, the film took six years to finish and received acclaim as one of the greatest film adaptations of Miyazawa's writing.

 Release

 In 2000, Pioneer released the Region 2 NTSC DVD with English subtitles, re-releasing it for the Japanese market in 2003.
 In 2001, the Region 2 PAL DVD was released in France featuring a French dub.
 In 2006, a double-disc re-release was put out by Studio Ghibli and Buena Vista Home Entertainment in honor of Kenji Miyazawa's 110th birthday alongside Ghibli's adaption of Miyazawa's Taneyamagahara no Yoru.
 In 2006, an English-subtitle version was released featuring Dolby Digital audio.
 In 2014, a "multi-touch book" app was released by Oh!
-Production and Onebilling Inc., including illustrations, art boards, a movie trailer, and sakuga key animation.
+Production and Onebilling Inc., including illustrations, art boards, a film trailer, and sakuga key animation.